 Why is diastolic blood pressure important?

-If you have an elevated diastolic blood pressure but a normal systolic reading then, you have isolated diastolic hypertension (IDH).
-Like other types of high blood pressure, IDH can increase the risk of conditions including stroke, heart disease, heart attack, heart failure, aneurysm, vision loss, and kidney disease.
+If you have elevated diastolic pressure but normal systolic pressure then you could have isolated diastolic hypertension (IDH).
+Like other types of high blood pressure, IDH can increase the risk of serious conditions including stroke, heart disease, heart attack, heart failure, aneurysm, vision loss, and kidney disease.

 What causes isolated diastolic hypertension?

 Isolated diastolic hypertension is associated with specific health issues, including endocrine disorders, which affect hormone production and regulation, and renovascular disorders, which impact blood flow to the kidneys.
-A 2012 study also demonstrated a link between severe sleep apnea, a condition characterized by pauses in breathing or shallow breaths during sleep, and elevated diastolic blood pressure.
+A study completed in 2013 also demonstrated a link between severe sleep apnea, a condition characterized by pauses in breathing or shallow breaths during sleep, and elevated diastolic blood pressure.

 Of course, lifestyle can make you more likely to have high diastolic blood pressure, too.
 A study of 8,475 patients aged 18 and above in China revealed three significant risk factors:

-- Age: patients with isolated diastolic hypertension (IDH) are much younger than those with isolated systolic hypertension (ISH)
+- Age: patients with isolated diastolic hypertension (IDH) were much younger than those with isolated systolic hypertension (ISH)

-- BMI: a high BMI is a significant risk factor for IDH, but not for ISH
+- BMI: high BMI is a significant risk factor for IDH, but not for ISH

-- Smoking: is significantly associated with IDH but not with ISH
+- Smoking: significantly associated with IDH but not with ISH

 Get exclusive access to expert insights and tips for diastolic blood pressure and cardiovascular health.
 Sign up for the Aktiia Newsletter today!